Religion in ancient Rome: Sacrifice

 In Latin, the word sacrificium means the performance of an act that renders something sacer, sacred.
 Sacrifice reinforced the powers and attributes of divine beings, and inclined them to render benefits in return (the principle of do ut des).
 Offerings to household deities were part of daily life.
 Lares might be offered spelt wheat and grain-garlands, grapes and first fruits in due season, honey cakes and honeycombs, wine and incense, food that fell to the floor during any family meal, or at their Compitalia festival, honey-cakes and a pig on behalf of the community.
 Their supposed underworld relatives, the malicious and vagrant Lemures, might be placated with midnight offerings of black beans and spring water.

-Animal sacrifice

-The most potent offering was animal sacrifice, typically of domesticated animals such as cattle, sheep and pigs.
-Each was the best specimen of its kind, cleansed, clad in sacrificial regalia and garlanded; the horns of oxen might be gilded.
-Sacrifice sought the harmonisation of the earthly and divine, so the victim must seem willing to offer its own life on behalf of the community; it must remain calm and be quickly and cleanly dispatched.

-Sacrifice to deities of the heavens (di superi, "gods above") was performed in daylight, and under the public gaze.
-Deities of the upper heavens required white, infertile victims of their own sex: Juno a white heifer (possibly a white cow); Jupiter a white, castrated ox (bos mas) for the annual oath-taking by the consuls.
-Di superi with strong connections to the earth, such as Mars, Janus, Neptune and various genii – including the Emperor's – were offered fertile victims.
-After the sacrifice, a banquet was held; in state cults, the images of honoured deities took pride of place on banqueting couches and by means of the sacrificial fire consumed their proper portion (exta, the innards).
-Rome's officials and priests reclined in order of precedence alongside and ate the meat; lesser citizens may have had to provide their own.